 Sailors Hill Head, Robin Moynihan holds a BS in Environmental Studies from the University of Vermont.
 Born and raised on Cape Cod, she spent seven summers as a camper at BDC and returned to the camp family as a staff member in 2018.
 Having previously held the positions of tent counselor and BDOC Head, Robin is thrilled to be returning to Brewster Day Camp for another summer as Sailors Hill Head.
 With her love of camp comes a passion for the outdoors, play, and frozen hot chocolates.

-Co-Facilities Director, Richard Peterson has been working at BDC for fifteen years.
-During that time, he has held several positions including: Tent Counselor, Archery and MUGS Head, and Camper Leader Director prior to his current work at BDC.
-Rich holds an MA in Education.
-When he is not at BDC, he can be found at the Nauset Regional Middle School teaching 8th grade U.S. History and coaching the Track & Field Team.
-Richard lives year round on Cape Cod with his wife and three children who also attend BDC!
+Facilities Director, Richard Peterson has been working at BDC for over twenty years.
+During that time, he has held several positions including: Tent Counselor, Archery and MUGS Head, and Camper Leader Director, prior to his current work at BDC.
+Rich holds an MA in Education, and when he is not at BDC he can be found at the Nauset Regional Middle School teaching 8th grade U.S. History and coaching the Track & Field Team.
+Rich lives year-round on Cape Cod with his wife and three children who also attend BDC.